avamsykiran/JavaSE_1130AM_10Jul_27Jul23/README.md

                     throw           used to raise a user defiend exception. throws          used to transfer an exception from a method to its calling method.

+        java.time       DataTiem API

+            LocalTime       .now(),.of(h,min,sec)
+            LocalDate       .now(),.of(y,mon,day)
+            LocalDateTime   .now(),.of(y,mon,day,h,min,sec)

+            ZonedDateTime   .now(ZoneId)

+            offer plusMethods and minusMethods for date arthemetics. offer isBefore and isAfter methods for cronological comparision apart from equals methods offer toString methdo and parse and format methods

+            DateTimeFormatter   .ofPattern(formatString)

+                a sample formatString  is "dd-MMM-yyyy hh:mm:ss"

+            Period      .between(start,end)     //measures the distence between two dates Duration    .between(start,end)     //measures the distence between two times

+        java.util

+            Scanner
+            Random

+            Generics

+                Generic is a ADT (abstract data type) that represents a non-realized type which cna be realized jsut before the usage.

+                public class Swapper<T> {
+                    public void swap(T a,T b){
+                        T t;
+                        t=a;
+                        a=b;
+                        b=t;
+                    }
+                }

+                Swapper<Employee> s1 = new Swapper<>();
+                s1.swap(emp1,emp2);

+                Swapper<String> s2 = new Swapper<>();
+                s2.swap(str1,str2);

+                Swapper<Integer> s3 = new Swapper<>();
+                s3.swap(n1,n2);

+            Collections

+                is the java's approach to data-structures.

+                java.util.Collection (interface)                all data structures
+                           |
+                           |    add(ele),remove(ele),contains(ele),size(),isEmpty(),stream()
+                           |
+                           | ← List (interface)                 Linear Data Structure
+                           |
+                           |        1. elements are arranged in an oder fashion
+                           |        2. elements can be indexed and can be accessed randomly through the index
+                           |        3. elements can be duplicate
+                           |        4. any number of nulls can also be inserted here
+                           |
+                           |        get(index),first(),last(),removeAt(index),indexOf(ele)
+                           |
+                           | ← Set (interface)                  Non-Linear Data Structure

+                                    1. elements arranged in a tree fashion
+                                    2. elements can not be indexed
+                                    3. elements can not be duplicate
+                                    4. only one null value can be inserted here

+                    List Implementations

+                        ArrayList           growable array, is not synchronized
+                        Vector              growable array, is synchronized
+                        LinkedList          doublly-linked list

+                    Set Implementation

+                        HashSet             no predictable retriving order
+                        LinkedHashSet       entry order retrival
+                        TreeSet             ascending order of magnitude in retrival

+                    Dictate Comparision of Models like Employee/Book/BankAccount ..etc.,

+                        java.lang.Comparable<>      int compareTo(ele)
+                            //return 0 if this==ele
+                            //return -1 if this<ele
+                            //return +1 if this>ele

+                        java.util.Comparator<>      int compare(ele1,ele2)

+                            //return 0 if ele1==ele2
+                            //return -1 if ele1<ele2
+                            //return +1 if ele1>ele2

+                java.util.Map   (interface)

+                        is a collection of (key,value) pairs.

+                        1. key can not be duplicate
+                        2. key can not be null

+                        put(key,value),set(key,value),get(key),keySet(),containsKey(key)

+                        Implementations
+                            HashMap             no predictable retriving order
+                            LinkedHashMap       entry order of keys in retrival TreeMap             ascending order of magnitude of keys in retrival

+                java.util.Collections
+                        is a utility class offering a varity of utility methods for collections.

+        java.util.regex

+        java.util.function

+        java.util.stream